kenanwang/username.github.io/_posts/2019-12-27-mlp-movie-review-sentiment-analysis.md

 ---
 layout: post
-title: Multilayer Perceptron for Movie Sentiment Analysis
+title: Sentiment Analysis with Bag of Words and a Multilayer Perceptron
 categories: [Processed Data]
 tags: [NLP, MLP, Keras, Tensorflow, NLTK, Bag of Words]
 ---